samddrell/Real-to-Sim-Object-Scanning-Pipeline/README.md

 # Run the script with that env's python
 python .\src\baseline_yolo_control.py
 ```
+- COMMENT ON TEST FILE LOCATION OR FIND A WAY TO INCLUDE THESE IN REPO WITHOUT HAVING THEM ON MY MACHINE

+### Baseline Test Results
+Good precision - when it detects bottle, there is bottle.
+Recall is low, this shows that it can't always find the bottle in the first place.
+Plainly, when it does find a bottle, it's right.
+Of course, every image in our test set includes the bottle.
+At first, it may seem like it would skew the recall higher (and maybe, in fact, it does), but because the recall is still so low, we still need to improve that score by training the model on the bottle in different conditions.
+This is what our synthetic dataset seeks to solve!
+        "trained_test":
+            "tag": "trained_test",
+            "map50_95": 0.535544662232452,
+            "map50": 0.7758627521447564,
+            "map75": 0.6100017825360953,
+            "precision": 0.9480671582561665,
+            "recall": 0.61537068458545,
+- INCLUDE CONFUSION MATRIX AND OTHER GRAPHS

 ## Section X: Domain Randomization Strategy for Synthetic Object Rendering